Skip to Content

 When you’re already inside a workspace directory, Miso automatically scopes to that workspace — no special syntax needed:

-cd apps/onboarding miso build # automatically resolves to apps/onboarding/scripts/build.sh
+cd apps/web miso build # automatically resolves to apps/web/scripts/build.sh

 Last updated on